canidlogic/dog/doc/DogVars.md

 - `loc_back_archive`

 On gallery pages, the string used in the link leading back to an archive page.
 Suggested to enclose this string within some kind of brackets.
 Suggested value in English is `» Back to archive «`

-- `loc_loading`

-On gallery pages, the string that is displayed while the page is loading JavaScript.
-Suggested value in English is `Loading...`

-- `loc_need_js`

-On gallery pages, the string that is displayed if the client has disabled JavaScript.
-Suggested value in English is `JavaScript is required to view the gallery!`

 - `loc_gallery_empty`